felipebool/prodcon/README.md

 challenge by breaking it into two applications: producer and consumer.

 ### Producer
-This is the simplest one, a token generator that creates a file with 10 million (default) random tokens, one per line, each consisting of seven lowercase letters a-z, and save them to storage/tokens (default).
+This is the simplest one, a token generator that creates a file with random tokens, one per line, each consisting of seven lowercase letters a-z, and save them to storage/tokens (default).

 The process of generating tokens is entirely based on random values.
 There is a charset, consisting of all the lowercase letters (\[a-z\]), and, for each position